remidinishanth/distributed_systems/README.md

   APIs.
 A graph-based API exposes a schema composed of types, fields, and relationships across types.
 The API allows a client to declare what data it needs and make a request.
+ * It provides a schema of the data in the API and gives clients the power to ask for exactly what they need.

 Jinja2 - used for creating templated outputs.
 Ref: https://ttl255.com/jinja2-tutorial-part-1-introduction-and-variable-substitution/ You can also use macros.